 Would it be easier to become clean if you were a celebrity?
 Every move you made would be documented and reported to the public.
 Or maybe it’s easier for just a regular, average Joe to get clean because there’s a level of privacy to it.
 There is no right answer to this question.
 Addiction is a condition that spreads across age, gender, social class, race and more.
 Josh Hamilton is a great example of someone who never quit on himself because of his addiction, and eventually, he came out on top.

-Would you like to learn more about drug rehabilitation in Raleigh NC?
-Give us a call at Legacy Freedom of Raleigh.
+Would you like to learn more about drug rehabilitation in Charlotte NC?
+Give us a call at Freedom Detox of Charlotte.
 We have admissions counselors who can answer your questions about addiction and treatment programs.
 We offer customized treatment plans that meet your recovery needs.
 We know that the programs that benefit someone else may not work for you, especially if you work in the medical field.
 You won’t find a more comprehensive rehab program in North Carolina.
 Call us today to learn more.